lambley/ticketing_app/auth/README.md

 Custom authentication service, including password hashing, creating JSON Web Tokens (JWTs), using JWTs in Cookies (for server-side rendering) etc.

+Auth flow:

+- Request cookie from browser
+- If present, check if JWT is set and valid
+- If JWT is _not_ set or invalid, return early - **no user is signed in**
+- If JWT set and valid, Auth sends JWT payload (email and id) - **user is logged in**

 ## Dependencies

 - typescript